bastorz/gpt3-modern-web/README.md

 I leave you the results in the next screenshots!
 Hope that you like it :)

-Im also gonna leave here a direct link to an other project which is similar to this one but focusing at restaurant web service:
+Im also gonna leave here a direct link to another project which is similar to this one but focusing at restaurant web service:

 https://github.com/bastorz/restaurant-project